Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 1. Start with the generator and discriminator training with low-resolution images.
 2. At some point (e.g. when they start to converge) increase the resolution.
 This is done very elegantly with a "transition period" / smoothing:

 ![ProGANs smoothing]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/proGANs_smoothing.jpg){:height="auto" width="400px" .center-image}
 {: .img-caption}

-Instead of just adding a new layer directly, it's added on small linear steps controled by α.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Instead of just adding a new layer directly, it's added on small linear steps controled by α.
 Let's see what happens in the generator.
 At the beginning, when α = 0, nothing changes.
 All the contribution of the output is from the previous low-resolution layer (16x16).
 Then, as α is increased, the new layer (32x32) will start getting its weights adjusted through backpropagation.
 By the end, α will be equal to 1, meaning that we can totally drop the "shortcut" used to skip the 32x32 layer.
 The same happens to the discriminator, but the other way around: instead of making the image larger, we make it smaller.

-3. Once the transition is done, keep training the generator and discriminator.
+3\.
+Once the transition is done, keep training the generator and discriminator.
 Go to step 2 if the resolution of currently generated images is not the target resolution.

 **But, wait a moment...**
 ...isn't this upsampling and concatenation of new high-resolution images something already done in [StackGANs][StackGANs] (and the new [StackGANs++][StackGAN++])?
 Well, yes and no. First of all, StackGANs are text-to-image conditional GANs that use text descriptions as an additional input while ProGANs don't use any kind of conditional information.
 But, more interestingly, despite both StackGANs and ProGANs using concatenation of higher resolution images, StackGANs require as many independent pairs of GANs - which need to be trained separately - per upsampling.
 Do you want to upsample 3 times?
 Train 3 GANs.